looker-open-source/looker_content_observer/looker_content_observer/README.md

     - For the first time running the script, users should `init` as the first step
   - `lco run`: Commands here will be involved with running the dashboard/Look checkers
     - Run leverages the file created from the init phase
-- If one instance+branch is added during `init`, the tool will check content against that one instance+branch upon `lco run all`.
+- If one instance+branch is added during `init`, the tool will check content against that one instance+branch upon `lco run dash`.
 If two or more are added during `init`, the tool will check and also compare all instance+branch runs to each other during `lco run dash`.